natkuhn/Trac-in-Python/README.md

     `a`, `b`, or `l`. `#(mo,rt)` returns the current mode, in lower case.
 Incidentally, `rt` is for "reactive typewriter," Mooers' term for an interactive terminal.

-        `l`   line-oriented i/o: uses sys.stdin.readline(), so that you need to hit <enter> before anything is actually read.
+- `l` (line-oriented i/o): uses sys.stdin.readline(), so that you need to hit `<enter>` before anything is actually read.
 Any newline immediately after a meta character is stripped out.

-        `b`   basic terminal: implements a rudimentary backspace, which works back to the last newline, and then echoes deleted characters between backslashes.
+- `b` (basic terminal): implements a rudimentary backspace, which works back to the last newline, and then echoes deleted characters between backslashes.
 Default mode for Windows, has known issues.
-Based on code from Ben Kuhn.
+Based on code from Ben Kuhn.|

-        `a`   ANSI terminal (e.g., VT-100) mode: default mode for Unix/Mac OS X;
+- `a` (ANSI terminal \[e.g., VT-100\] mode): default mode for Unix/Mac OS X;
   also works on Windows as described below.
 Works with backspace, delete, cursor up/down/left/right, and implements unix shell-style history using alt-left-arrow and alt-right-arrow (alt-up and alt-down on Windows).
 Shift-left- and right-arrow (alt-left and alt-right on Windows) move to beginning and end of the current line.
 I hope someone likes this because it was painful to implement!
 In ANSI mode, `#(mo,rt)` returns `a,switches,columns,rows`;
   to see those, you need to type `##(mo,rt)'`.

-6. In ansi mode of #5 above, I have implemented an extended version of read string: #(rs,init string,displacement): it is as if the user has already entered 'init string' with the cursor placed at 'displacement'.
-If 'displacement' is positive or 0 is is from the start of the string; if it is negative or -0 it is from the end, i.e. '-0' positions the cursor at the very end of the string.
+6. In ANSI mode of #5 above, I have implemented an extended version of read string: #(rs,init string,displacement): it is as if the user has already entered 'init string' with the cursor placed at 'displacement'.
+If 'displacement' is positive or `0` is is from the start of the string; if it is negative or `-0` it is from the end, i.e. `-0` positions the cursor at the very end of the string.
 This makes scripts like this one, to edit a form, possible:

 ```